sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 ### Channel partitioning

-Channel is divided into smaller “pieces” (time slots, frequency, code).
-Each piece is allocated to each node for exclusive use
+Channel is divided into smaller _pieces_ (time slots, frequency, code).
+Each piece is allocated to each node for exclusive use.

 #### TDMA

 Short for Time Division Multiple Access.
-Access to channel in "rounds".
-Each station gets fixed length slot.
-Length means packet transmission time. in each round.
+The channel is accessed in rounds.
+Each station gets fixed time length (package transmission time) slot.
 Unused slots go wasted.
 No collisions.
 Efficient use.
 Easier synchronization.

 Used in 2G cellular networks.